 It’s sometimes cheaper to sign up for a full year’s coverage rather than going month by month.

-Get the best price on a car
+Get the Best Deal on a Car

 If you’re buying a car in Australia, make your purchase during the low season (March–August).
 During this time, there aren’t as many backpackers arriving and looking for a vehicle, so prices are lower.
 During the high season, lots of backpackers will be looking to buy cars, vans and 4WDs, so if you sell your vehicle during this time you might even make a profit.
 Also think about where you are going to fly into – some cities will have better deals than others!